Hahn-Schickard/STAG-frontpage/aboutus.md

 The STAG development is currently driven by a sub group oft the Application Engineering group.
 As a public available Open Source projects the development is not limited to Hahn-Schickard.
 If you are interests, get in touch with us and join our [development team on github](https://github.com/Hahn-Schickard){:target="_blank"}.
 <br clear="right"/>

-The STAG development is currently driven by a sub group oft the Application Engineering group.
-As a public available Open Source projects the development is not limited to Hahn-Schickard.
-If you are interests, get in touch with us and join our [development team on github](https://github.com/Hahn-Schickard)